Mu'awiya I: Muslim religious views

 Amid rising religious sectarianism among Muslims in the 10th century, while the Abbasid Caliphate was dominated by the Twelver Shia emirs of the Buyid dynasty, the figure of Mu'awiya became a propaganda tool used by the Shia and the Sunnis opposed to them.
 Strong pro-Mu'awiya sentiments were voiced by Sunnis in several Abbasid cities, including Baghdad, Wasit, Raqqa and Isfahan.
 At about the same time, the Shia were permitted by the Buyids and the Sunni Abbasid caliphs to perform the ritual cursing of Mu'awiya in mosques.
 In 10th–11th-century Egypt, the figure of Mu'awiya occasionally played a similar role, with the Isma'ili Shia Fatimid caliphs introducing measures opposed to Mu'awiya's memory and opponents of the government using him as a tool to berate the Shia.

+Ibadi Islam, which is rooted in Kharijism, adheres to the Kharijite view of Mu'awiya as an apostate.
+This designation stems not only from his opposition to Ali but also from his efforts to avenge the death of Uthman, whom the Ibadis also classify as an apostate.
+Early Ibadi doctrine reinforces this stance, maintaining that Mu'awiya’s party had deviated from the faith to such an extent that they were to be fought until they were killed or returned to the path of the Quran.